lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ** TO-DO: Add group dialogue about her new abilities

 ------------------------------------------------------------------------
-BG2 - Use movie of Irenicus in hell as dream to restore Bhaalspawn powers
+BG2 - Use movie of Irenicus in hell as dream to restore Bhaalspawn powers - by Lauriel
 ------------------------------------------------------------------------
 This component is also a part of the Transitions mod.
 Will be skipped if installed there.